 The handful of games like Borderlands that are neatly stacked out here will definitely please any fan of the title in question.
-The acclaimed series has managed to capture the hearts, minds and thumbs of players all over the globe, thanks to its many engaging attributes.
+The acclaimed series has managed to capture the hearts, minds, and thumbs of players all over the globe, thanks to its many engaging attributes.
 For one, it features a first-person shooter perspective that’s sprinkled with intense action RPG genre elements.
 What’s more, the gem also earns huge points for its split-screen two-player co-operative gameplay aspect.
-Now, the following titles aren’t really exact alternatives but they each possess some flavor or the other that will definitely make you sit up and take notice.
+Now, the following games aren’t really exact alternatives but they each possess some flavor or the other that will definitely make you sit up and take notice.

 1 – Rage:

 Want something that looks and feels very similar to Borderlands?
-Well, why not try a title that’s simply christened as Rage?
+Well, why not try a game that’s simply christened as Rage?
 Developed by id Software, it’s noted to be an FPS shooter that hit the scene just last year for the PC, Xbox 360 and PS3.
 The storyline here pulls you into a not-too-distant post-apocalyptic future where humanity is struggling to rebuild itself while fending off creeps like mutants, bandit gangs and the Authority who is an oppressive government regime.

-In order to defend yourself, you can make use of exotic weapons and special items like sentry bots, Wingsticks, personal turrets and remote-controlled bomb cars.
+In order to defend yourself, you can make use of exotic weapons and special items like sentry bots, Wingsticks, personal turrets, and remote-controlled bomb cars.
 It also features some adrenaline-pumping driving segments complete with exciting car customization options.
 Besides offering a single-player story, the game also includes co-op modes and online car combat.

 2 – Dead Island: